adrianrta/faq/nsmbw.md

 ## Main
 **Q: Digital or Physical?**
-> **A: Physical has slower loads, but it is what 99% of players use due to Digital being a Wii U Virtual console rerelease.**
+> **A: Physical has slower loads, but 99% of players use it due to Digital being a Wii U Virtual console rerelease.**

 **Q: What's the fastest console to run on?**
 > **A: Wiis are known to have inconsistent loads compared to each other.
 From fastest to slowest (average loads):**